 Elan was Lead Game Designer for the XBOX, has spoken all over the world on the future of gaming, and is considered among the foremost Alternate Reality Game creators in the world.
 He has been featured...
 Read More.

 Driven by a thoughtful design sense and a deep passion for creating meaningful products, Kim has spent nearly two decades focused on user experience design, management and delivery of multi-platform products and services with worldwide reach and exposure.
 Kim has successfully shipped products ranging from application software, children’s handheld devices, interactive TV, DVD interfaces, interactive kiosks, websites and CD-ROMs.

 Kim spent the past 2 years at Adaptive Path splitting time as a client-facing experience design lead and sharing her expertise through speaking and teaching about user-centric product design.
-She has spoken about and taught workshops on interaction design and design process in the US, Canada and Europe including such conferences as DUX07, MIX08, MEX, From Business to Buttons and Adaptive Path’s UX...
+She has spoken about and taught workshops on interaction design and design process in the US, Canada and Europe including such conferences as DUX07, MIX08, MEX, From Business to Buttons and Adaptive Path’s UX Intensive...
 Read More.

 Charlene Li is an independent thought leader on emerging technologies, with a specific focus on social technologies, interactive media, and marketing.
 She has a blog, “The Altimeter” that discusses these topics at blog.altimetergroup.com.

 She is also the co-author of the business bestseller, “Groundswell: Winning In A World Transformed By Social Technologies”, published by Harvard Business Press in May 2008.